Gap penalty

-A Gap penalty is a method of scoring alignments of two or more sequences.
+In DNA analysis, gap penalty is a method of scoring alignments of two or more DNA sequences.
 When aligning sequences, introducing gaps in the sequences can allow an alignment algorithm to match more terms than a gap-less alignment can.
 However, minimizing gaps in an alignment is important to create a useful alignment.
 Too many gaps can cause an alignment to become meaningless.
 Gap penalties are used to adjust alignment scores based on the number and length of gaps.
 The five main types of gap penalties are constant, linear, affine, convex, and profile-based.